giacomosirri/nats-on-scaleway-poc/README.md

 The telemetry information detected by the sensors must be gathered into a **centralized data storage** solution, to allow for **real-time visualization and analysis** of vehicle status.
 In particular, the software must allow for time-series analysis on specific vehicles, as well as for aggregation of data coming from different vehicles.

 There are some hard constraints that the solution must consider:
-- Sensors have small amounts of CPU and memory.
+- Sensors are IoT devices with very limited amounts of CPU and memory.
 - Vehicle-to-cloud communication must be secure and resilient.
 - Data manipulation, storage and visualization must happen in the cloud, all in a single European sovereign cloud provider.
 - The protocol used to send data to the cloud must be lightweight, reliable, and fast.